 If you are scheduled for the first practice of the day, you should be prepared to go to the rectory to pick up a key to open the gym.
-If you are the 8am practice on Saturday, you must go to the rectory on Friday to sign out a key, as the rectory does not open up until 9am on Saturday.
+If you are the 8am practice on Saturday, you must go to the rectory on Fridato sign out a key, as the rectory does not open up until 9am or Saturday.

-Rectory Hours: Monday-Friday 9:00AM-8:30PM Saturday 9:00AM-5:00PM Sunday 9:00AM-2:00PM

-If you are the last practice scheduled for the day and you have gym keys, return them to the rectory.
+Rectory Hours: Monday-Friday 9:00AM-8:30PM Saturday 9:00AM-5:00PM Sunday 9:00AM-2:00PM keys, return them to the rectory.
 If the rectory is closed, push the keys through the mail slot.

+If you are the last practice scheduled for the day and you have gyn